EGR1

-EGR-1 (Early growth response protein 1) also known as ZNF268 (zinc finger protein 268) or NGFI-A (nerve growth factor-induced protein A) is a protein that in humans is encoded by the EGR1 gene.
+EGR-1 (Early growth response protein 1) or NGFI-A (nerve growth factor-induced protein A) is a protein that in humans is encoded by the EGR1 gene.

 EGR-1 is a mammalian transcription factor.
 It was also named Krox-24, TIS8, and ZENK.
 It was originally discovered in mice.

 Function

 The protein encoded by this gene belongs to the EGR family of Cys2His2-type zinc finger proteins.
 It is a nuclear protein and functions as a transcriptional regulator.
 The products of target genes it activates are required for differentiation and mitogenesis.
 Studies suggest this is a tumor suppressor gene.

 It has a distinct pattern of expression in the brain, and its induction has been shown to be associated with neuronal activity.
 Several studies suggest it has a role in neuronal plasticity.

 EGR-1 is an important transcription factor in memory formation.
 It has an essential role in brain neuron epigenetic reprogramming.
 EGR-1 recruits the TET1 protein that initiates a pathway of DNA demethylation.
 Removing DNA methylation marks allows the activation of downstream genes.
 EGR-1, together with TET1, is employed in programming the distribution of methylation sites on brain DNA during brain development, in learning and in long-term neuronal plasticity.
 EGR-1 has also been found to regulate the expression of VAMP2 (a protein important for synaptic exocytosis).

 Beside its function in the nervous system, there is significant evidence that EGR-1 along with its paralog EGR-2 is induced in fibrotic diseases has key functions in fibrinogenesis and is necessary for experimentally induced fibrosis in mice.